faha132/histogram_bach_arb_github/README.md

 It implements a routing scheme for simple histogramms.
 Simple Histogramms are polygons, that can be converted into general graphs.
 Only a subset of all graphs can be converted to histogramms.
+It is written in C++, Files from generated Documentation are also included.

 ## Authors and acknowledgment
 Based on the PHD thesis of Max Willert.